 Deployment Topology (Targeted Architecture)

 MCCF EDI TAS v1.1 will be released to a single WEB VM in the MAG cloud environment.
 Specifically, application code will be deployed to VAC20WEBTAS210.va.gov.

+MCCF EDI TAS API instances are run with Docker in a private orchestration cloud.
+Each underlying system is given a set of labels, which the orchestration manager will use to spin-up instances of MCCF EDI TAS components.
+Ingress traffic will go to the gateway, which will route traffic to the proper instance.
+The orchestration cloud handles failover, transport encryption, and load-balacing automatically.

 Site Information (Locations, Deployment Recipients)